 4. Create Healthy, Living Soil

-The key to any successful xeriscape is a healthy, living soil.
-When new homes have been built on sites where the top soil has been removed or badly damaged by disturbance and compaction, living soil must be started from scratch.
+The key to any successful xeriscape is healthy, living soil.
+When planting a garden at a new home, where the topsoil has been removed or badly damaged by disturbance and compaction, living soil must be started from scratch.
 On established sites with good soil, soil health simply needs to be maintained.
 This is accomplished by:

 - Adding organic matter to the soil at planting time in the form of compost and/or organic fertilizers.

 - Inoculating new transplants with beneficial mycorrhizal root organisms.

 - Continuing to fertilize (feed the soil) regularly with compost and organic fertilizers.
 This supports a healthy microbial population needed in the soil to break down organic materials and release nutrients to the plants.

-- Avoiding the use of synthetic insecticides and fungicides on the soil that would harm the soil's web of life.
+- Avoiding the use of synthetic insecticides and fungicides on the soil, which would harm the soil's web of life.

 Mulching is an essential gardening technique in arid regions, especially in the Western US.
 By covering the soil's surface with some type of mulch, you will: